apollographql/apollo-client/.api-reports/api-report-react_hooks.api.md

     canonizeResults?: boolean;
     client?: ApolloClient<any>;
     context?: DefaultContext;
-    // Warning: (ae-forgotten-export) The symbol "ErrorPolicy" needs to be exported by the entry point index.d.ts errorPolicy?: ErrorPolicy;
+    errorPolicy?: ErrorPolicy;
     // Warning: (ae-forgotten-export) The symbol "LoadableQueryHookFetchPolicy" needs to be exported by the entry point index.d.ts fetchPolicy?: LoadableQueryHookFetchPolicy;